 2015 Oxford Preservation Trust New Building Award

-The building doubles the space available for their library and archive, and also provides additional study space and a new 117-seat auditorium.
+The building doubled the space available for their library and archive, and also provided additional study space and a new 117-seat auditorium.

-It is clad in a complex facade with doubly-curved stainless steel panels.
-Large glazed facades form the two ends of the building; these employ double-glazed units with custom frit patterns on multiple layers.
+Clad in a complex facade with doubly-curved stainless steel panels.
+Large glazed facades form the two ends of the building, which employ double-glazed units with custom frit patterns on multiple layers.

 The building interfaces with two historic buildings and makes a striking intervention to a traditional Oxford quad.